microsounds/atelier/readme.md

 Follow the `xmessage` prompts as they pop up.

 Run `genshin-impact` to launch the game directly, use `-l` flag to open the official launcher to install updates when needed, `-m` to use `mangohud` profiler and `--` to stop accepting flags, all other flags will be passed to the game executable.

-If you have barely enough space for the game, but not to unpack `~/.local/opt/genshin-impact/drive_c/Program Files/Genshin Impact/Genshin Impact Game`

 Minimum requirements for acceptable performance:
 * 2c4t CPU introduced since ~2008 or so _(eg. i5-530, Athlon II X2, etc.)_